-Anatomy and Function
+Anatomy of Quadriceps and Hamstrings

+The quadriceps and hamstrings are the large, dominant muscles in your thigh.
 The biceps femoris, semitendinosus and semimembranosus muscles make up your hamstrings and are located on the back of your thigh.
 Your front thigh muscles, or quads, are the rectus femoris, vastus medialis, vastus intermedius and vastus lateralis.

-The normal hamstring to quadriceps strength ratio is between 50 and 80 percent, with 100 percent being equal strength, according to a 2001 “Journal of Athletic Training” article.
+The normal hamstring to quadriceps strength ratio is between 50 and 80 percent, with 100 percent being equal strength, according to the Journal of Athletic Training.
 This means the hamstrings are usually weaker than your quads.
-The strength imbalance between your hamstrings and quads is partly due to your quads being larger and used more frequently during daily activities.
-A 2005 study at The University of Ibadan found that women have lower hamstring and quadriceps strength ratios compared to men.
-Furthermore, female athletes may have an even lower hamstring to quadriceps ratio compared to untrained female athletes because of dominant quads.
-Age does not appear to impact your hamstring to quadriceps ratio; instead strength decreases equally in both muscle groups with aging.
+The strength imbalance between your hamstrings and quads is partly due to your quads being larger and used more frequently during daily activities; tight quad muscles can also contribute to imbalance.

 Imbalance Increases Risk of Injury

 When you contract your quads to extend your knee, for example, your hamstrings act as the antagonist to control the movement and stabilize your knee.
 If your hamstrings are weak, the contraction of your quads and knee extension may be too forceful, causing damage to your joints, muscles or ligaments.
 Weaker muscles also fatigue more quickly and therefore may result in greater strength imbalances and further injury.

 Perform the Nordic hamstring curl by kneeling on both of your knees with someone holding your ankles.
 Slowly lower your torso toward the floor using your hamstrings.
-Stability exercises -- such as single-leg balance, single-leg squats and lunges -- are also important in improving coordination between your hamstrings and quads.
+For an exercise that is easier and doesn't require assistance from another person, try the sliding hamstring curl.
+Hamstring curls can also be done with machine assistance.
+Finally, stability exercises — such as single-leg balance, single-leg squats and lunges — are also important in improving coordination between your hamstrings and quads.

-- American Academy of Orthopaedic Surgeons; Hamstring Muscle Injuries
+- American Academy of Orthopaedic Surgeons: Hamstring Muscle Injuries

 - Journal of Athletic Training: Isokinetic Hamstrings:Quadriceps Ratios in Intercollegiate Athletes